Dietary supplements’ types, regulations + health and nutrition benefits!

 Global Market of Supplements

 Nutrition and supplements were worth over $90 billion worldwide.
 Sales and growth estimates in markets with large nutrition and dietary supplement sectors are intriguing (Nasdaq 2015; CMR 2015).
-Geriatrics, pregnant women, and urbanization are driving the global mineral supplement industry.
+Geriatrics, pregnant women, and urbanization drive the global mineral supplement industry.
 Baby boomers will increase mineral supplement spending.
 Calcium, phosphorus, zinc, alkaline pH booster, sodium, potassium, chlorine, sulfur, magnesium, iron, boron, manganese, chromium, copper, iodine, cobalt, fluoride, selenium, colloidal silver, and trace minerals make up the mineral supplement market.
 The global mineral supplements market was $9.9 million in 2014 and is predicted to rise 7.5% from 2015 to 2020.

 Vitamin and poly-vitamin supplements are popular and growing in popularity due to advertising.
 The global vitamin supplement industry was worth US$37 billion in 2014 and is anticipated to expand by 6.5% yearly from 2014 to 2020.
 Consumer demand for preventative healthcare drives this.
 As healthcare costs rise, many resort to vitamin supplements to avoid disease. (https://www.psmarketresearch.com/market-analysis/ vitamin-supplements-market).
 In 2000, 158 million Americans—more than 50% of the US population—took dietary supplements, including vitamins, according to FDA testimony.
 80 million Americans used alternative medical methods and herbal supplements (Kennedy 2005; Wilson et al. 2006).